Superwog

-Superwog1 or just simply Superwog, is a YouTube duo consisting of two Australian brothers, Theodore (Superwog) and Nathan Saidden.
-The channel consists of various videos including comedies and skits.
-They have gained over 3 million subscribers and 535 million video views.
+Superwog1 or just simply Superwog, is a comedy duo consisting of two Australian brothers, Theodore (Superwog) and Nathan Saidden.
+Their YouTube channel consists of various videos including comedies and skits.
+They have gained over 3 million subscribers and 545 million video views.
 They have produced a television comedy series based on their YouTube sketch comedies.
 The series follows Theo, aka "Superwog", his family, and his friend Johnny, getting into all kinds of trouble throughout the Australian suburbia.

 Produced by Princess Pictures with production support from Film Victoria, the original series was developed in association with Screen Australia and YouTube through the "Skip Ahead" initiative.
-The six part series was the first Australian long-form series to be released on YouTube, followed by ABC linear channel, and at its conclusion had reached 13.5 million people across YouTube alone, with another 1 million plus reached across ABC Comedy.
+The six part series was the first Australian long-form series to be released on YouTube, followed by ABC linear channel, and at its conclusion had reached 14 million people across YouTube alone, with another 1 million plus reached across ABC Comedy.